stake-house/eth-wizard/README.md

 ## Disclaimer

 The eth-wizard should be stable enough to be used by everyone.
 It was never audited and it might still have some issues.
-Support is offered through [the EthStaker community](https://ethstaker.cc/).
+Support is offered through [the ETHStaker community](https://ethstaker.cc/).

 ## Goals